Estuary

 • Create a Kafka topic to serve as the Iceberg Sink Connector control topic.

-Step 1: Install the Apache Iceberg Connector in Kafka Connect Instance
+Step 1: Install the Apache Iceberg Connector in the Kafka Connect Instance

 1. Download the Apache Iceberg sink connector from Confluent Hub or GitHub repository.
 Alternatively, you can build the Kafka Iceberg Connector by executing the following Gradle command in your Confluent CLI terminal: